 IndieMade takes pride in being a one-stop-shop for crafters and shoppers.
-Some people might say that it isn't really similar to Etsy, but it's worth a try if you want to set up your own e-commerce site.
+Some people might say that it isn't really similar to Etsy, but it's worth trying if you want to set up your own e-commerce site.

 Have you ever dreamed of seeing your own designs printed on t-shirts, mugs, and posters?
 Zazzle can turn your dream into reality.
 You can register as a "designer," wherein you only publish your artwork without having to create your own products.
 Being a designer essentially means you're selling the rights to your designs, allowing "makers" to use them on their products.
 Of course, you have the option of being a "maker," which allows you to create a customized storefront for your products.

 One of the advantages of using Zazzle is that you can set your own royalty rate.
 Most users set it between 10% and 15%.

 ArtFire is one of the best sites like Etsy, connecting crafters and buyers from different parts of the world.
 It focuses on streamlining the process of selling your handicrafts online so you can focus on the quality of your products and letting their platform take care of putting them in front of like-minded buyers.

 When you upload your items on ArtFire, it shares them to all of the major search engines automatically, thus providing a quick visibility boost.
 They also have an online forum where you can talk with fellow crafters, getting tips about how to maximize your earning potential.
 The cheapest plan only costs $4.95, enabling you to start your online venture without shelling out a ton of capital.